World Association of Sand Therapy Professionals 2026 World Conference

 May 6, 2024 3:30pm-5:00pm EST

-This presentation explores innovative strategies to address the pervasive issue of loneliness among aging individuals.
-Grounded in ethical principles, we'll delve into the relevance and need of fostering meaningful connection in this population.
-How to address loneliness with our aging clients using Acceptance and Commitment Therapy, creativity, playfulness, and spirituality will be explained.
-This will be an experiential workshop, and participants will have the opportunity to participate in an interactive creative activity.
-Supllies needed: paper and anof the following: crayons, pastels, marker, colored pencils, gel pens.
-No worries if you don't have these on hand.
-You can still participate!
+This presentation explored innovative strategies to address the pervasive issue of loneliness among aging individuals.
+Grounded in ethical principles, we delved into the relevance and need of fostering meaningful connection in this population.
+How to address loneliness with our aging clients using Acceptance and Commitment Therapy, creativity, playfulness, and spirituality was explained.
+This was an experiential workshop, and participants had the opportunity to participate in an interactive creative activity.
+Supplies needed: paper and one of the following: crayons, pastels, marker, colored pencils, gel pens.
+Even if these weren't on hand, attendees could still participate!

 LAMISS CONFERENCE 2024